fabric8-quickstarts/karaf2-camel-amq/README.md

 It is assumed that OpenShift platform is already running.
 If not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/enterprise/3.1/install_config/install/index.html).

-The example can be built and deployed using a single goal:
+The example can be built and run on OpenShift using a single goal:

-    mvn -Pf8-deploy
+    mvn fabric8:run

 When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status